 Title Credit Who May Take Description Prerequisites Introduction to Engineering Full Year Juniors, Seniors As a science elective course developed by a team of University of Texas faculty in collaboration with NASA engineers and secondary education specialists, this course engages students in authentic engineering practices in a project-based environment.
-Students will work in a team setting collaborating on projects including design, data-based standards and safety regulations, redesign based on requirements, prototype construction and testing, team coordination and delegation, production processes and cost analysis.
+Students will work in a team setting collaborating on projects including design, data-based standards and safety regulations, redesign based on requirements, proto-type construction and testing, team coordination and delegation, production processes and cost analysis.
 (Does not qualify as a NCAA approved course.)
 Must have completed Biology 1 and Chemistry 1 Environmental Science AP Full Year Juniors, Seniors College-level course that investigates principles, concepts, and methods needed to understand the interrelationships of the natural world.
 Topics include earth systems and resources, ecology, population, land and water use, energy resources and consumption, pollution, and global change.
-B or better in both chemistry and geometry courses; Dept. Honors Criteria Biology 2 AP Full Year Juniors, Seniors College-level course involving detailed investigations of all the major areas of modern biology, with a special focus on the molecular and chemical basis of life, including biochemistry, cellular biology, enzymes, energy transformation, genetics and molecular biology, adaptation, botany, zoology and ecology.
-B or better in both chemistry and geometry courses; Dept. Honors Criteria Chemistry 2 AP Full Year Juniors, Seniors College-level course involving detailed investigations of all the major areas of modern chemistry with a special focus on the theoretical aspects of chemistry in addition to the content of general chemistry courses.
+B- or better in Chemistry; see Dept. Honors Criteria below Biology 2 AP Full Year Juniors, Seniors College-level course involving detailed investigations of all the major areas of modern biology, with a special focus on the molecular and chemical basis of life, including biochemistry, cellular biology, enzymes, energy transformation, genetics and molecular biology, adaptation, botany, zoology and ecology.
+B- or better in Chemistry; see Dept. Honors Criteria below Chemistry 2 AP Full Year Juniors, Seniors College-level course involving detailed investigations of all the major areas of modern chemistry with a special focus on the theoretical aspects of chemistry in addition to the content of general chemistry courses.
 Topics such as the structure of matter, kinetic theory of gases, chemical equilibria, chemical kinetics and the basic concepts of thermodynamics are presented in considerable depth.
-B or better in Chemistry 1 Hon with concurrent enrollment in Precalculus or higher math class.
-Dept. Honors Criteria Physics 2 AP Full Year Seniors College-level course that explores extended topics in physics and uses extensive mathematical and theoretical modeling.
+B- or better in Chemistry 1 Honors; see Dept. Honors Criteria below Physics 2 AP Full Year Seniors College-level course that explores extended topics in physics and uses extensive mathematical and theoretical modeling.
 Topics include interference, wave/particle duality, mass/energy, atomic physics, fluid dynamics, thermodynamics, and electromagnetic induction.
-B or better in both Physics 1 Honors and Precalculus Honors; or A in Physics 1; Dept. Honors Criteria Physics C AP Full Year Seniors College-level course intended to provide exposure to the equivalent material to the first year of calculusbased college physics.
-The broad topics areas are Mechanics, and Electricity and Magnetism.
-Besides reviewing all appropriate content from Physics I Honors, extended topics will include circular motion, rotational dynamics, RC circuits, electromagnetic induction, Faraday's Law, Lenz's Law and Maxwell's equations.
-B or better in both Physics 1 Honors and Precalculus Hon; Dept. Honors Criteria; concurrent enrollment in Calculus
+B- or better in Physics 1 Honors; see Dept. honors Criteria below